-The LSAT has been completely digital since September 2019, and became the LSAT-Flex in response to COVID-19 in 2020.
+Through at least June 2022, the LSAT is remote and digital.
+Why?
+Well, the LSAT has been completely digital since September 2019, and became the LSAT-Flex in response to COVID-19 in 2020, before shifting to a modified, remote LSAT in August 2021.
 If you’re planning to take the exam, you’ll need to learn about the digital LSAT format as part of your studying.
 Lucky for you, the Law School Admissions Council has put together a tool to help you see what the digital LSAT will be like.

 Let’s take a look at the advantages of this new tool and how best to use it.